joomtheme/jt-ai-seo-assistant/README.md

 - Swiss German
 - Croatian formal

+### Category Rule

+Controls how the plugin should behave for Joomla article categories.

+Available options:

+- **Run on all categories**
+- **Exclude selected categories**
+- **Run only on selected categories**

+The default option is **Run on all categories**, so existing websites continue to work as before.

+### Categories

+Select one or more Joomla content categories for the selected category rule.

+This field is used only when the category rule is set to:

+- **Exclude selected categories**
+- **Run only on selected categories**

 ### Overwrite Existing Metadata

 Enable this only if you want existing metadata to be replaced.